Frederick Yeates Hurlstone: Life

 Hurlstone was also a successful portrait painter, one of his best heads being that of Richard, seventh earl of Cavan, exhibited at the Society of British Artists in 1833, and again, together with that of General Sir John MacLeod, at the National Portrait Exhibition of 1868.

 He was always much opposed to the constitution and management of the Royal Academy, and gave evidence before at the Parliamentary enquiry into the constitution of the Royal Academy in 1835 and again in 1836 to the select committee of the House of Commons.
 Hurlstone never became a member of the Royal Academy.
 He was elected president of the Royal Society of British Artists in 1835 and held the office until his death sending 326 works to their exhibitions.

 Hurlstone died at 9 Chester Street, Belgravia, London, on 10 June 1869, in his sixty-ninth year, and was buried in Norwood cemetery.

 Family and descendants

 In 1836 Hurlstone married fellow artist Jane Coral who exhibited some watercolour drawings and portraits at the Royal Academy and the Society of British Artists between 1846 and 1850, but from 1850 to 1856 she contributed to the latter exhibition only fancy subjects in oil-colours.
-She died on 2 Oct.
-1858, leaving issue two sons, one of whom was also an artist.
-Hurlstone's grandson, William Martin Yeates Hurlstone, became a moderately well-known composer.
+She died on 2 October 1858, leaving issue two sons, one of whom was also an artist.
+Hurlstone's grandson, William Hurlstone, became a moderately well-known composer.

+Vegetarianism

+Hurlstone made notable contributions to the early vegetarian movement in London, likely influenced by his wife, Jane Hurlstone.
+Their home at 9 Chester Street, Belgrave Square, hosted several early vegetarian society meetings, and Frederick served on the gentlemen's committee of the London Vegetarian Association in 1854.